Holomorphic 1-forms on the moduli space of curves: Examples in dimension two

-Let $p\in S$.
+\begin{proof} Let $p\in S$.
 Since $|M|$ is base point free by assumption and $E+|f^*M|$ is a subsystem of $|\cL|$, we have that if $p$ is a base point of $|\cL|$, then necessarily $p\in E$.
-On the other hand, since $\cV$ is decomposable, we have an exact sequence
+On the other hand, by projection formula we have